department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Dashboard/Research plan.md

 #### Cohort 1: Screen reader users

 We will recruit 6 Veterans who use screen readers to complete a **minimum** of 3 sessions.
 They should be daily users of screen readers.
-3 should be beginners and 3 should be experienced.
+3 people should have 1-4 years of experience and 3 people should have 5+ years of experience.

 We'd like to recruit people who use a mix of different screen readers, such as, [NVDA, JAWS, VoiceOver (Apple) and Talkback (Android)](https://depo-platform-documentation.scrollhelp.site/research-design/testing-your-prototype-with-assistive-technology-u#Testingyourprototypewithassistivetechnologyusers-Screenreaders).